mike-tutkowski/ms-cse/README.md

 when running the REST service.
 You can control the characteristics of logging by editing the log4j.properties file located in src/main/resources (requires a restart of the REST service for the changes to take effect).

+## Raw Data
+The raw data from the yellow and green taxis was in the same format.
+The raw data for the for-hire vehicles varied in one important way: it did not contain a trip cost.
+I only required a subset of the raw data (detailed below):

+- Location/Zone:
+  - `LocationID`: ID of a zone within a borough
+  - `Borough`: the name of the borough
+  - `Zone`: the name of the zone
+- Yellow and Green Trips
+  - `tpep_pickup_datetime`: date and time of passenger pickup
+  - `tpep_dropoff_datetime`: date and time of passenger dropoff
+  - `PULocationID`: ID of pickup location (references the LocationID in the Location/Zone above)
+  - `DOLocationID`: ID of dropoff location (references the LocationID in the Location/Zone above)
+  - `Total_amount`: amount the passenger was charged for the trip
+- FHV Trips
+  - `Pickup_datetime`: date and time of passenger pickup
+  - `DropOff_datetime`: date and time of passenger pickup
+  - `PULocationID`: ID of pickup location (references the LocationID in the Location/Zone above)
+  - `DOLocationID`: ID of pickup location (references the LocationID in the Location/Zone above)

+## Databasae Schema
+The database is composed of [two tables](https://github.com/mike-tutkowski/ms-cse/blob/master/sql/create_taxi_derby_db.sql).

+Note: At first, it was not clear to me that a taxi zone could only exist in one borough (i.e. that a single zone cannot exist in multiple boroughs).
+As such, I decided to call the table that contains the LocationID (from the raw data section above) LOCATION rather than ZONE.
+Even if it is true that today a zone cannot exist in multiple boroughs, this design scales well if New York ever decides to redraw taxi zones and allows for a particular zone to be in more than one borough.

 ## Organization of the code